aquacluck/ainb_offline/README.md

 - Missing: add/remove params, add/remove nodes, add/remove links
 - Missing: attachments, all things exb
 - Many links may be missing or wrong.
 This is a display issue, it doesn't affect serialization
-- Many nodes don't get proper layout on the graph, and layout is generally bad.
-Purely visual
 - Some files may crash, usually due to layout hitting a loop